Integrative Methods for Post-Selection Inference Under Convex Constraints: Acknowledgements

-\textbf{Acknowledgement.} Providing Bayesian adjusted inference after variable selection was previously proposed by Daniel Yekutieli and Edward George and presented at the 2012 Joint Statistical Meetings in San Diego.
-To a large extent, the framework we proposed in Section \ref{sec:framework} relies on their ideas, which we greatly acknowledge.
+The idea of providing Bayesian adjusted inference after variable selection was previously proposed by Daniel Yekutieli and Edward George and presented at the 2012 Joint Statistical Meetings in San Diego.
 Our interest re-arose with the recent developments on exact post-selection inference in the linear model.
-We are thankful to Daniel and Ed for helpful conversations and to Ed for pointing out the reference to \citet{bayarri1987bayesian}.
-We would also like to sincerely thank and acknowledge Chiara Sabatti for the long discussions and for her suggestions along the way, which greatly improved presentation helped to form our perspective on the problem of Bayesian post-model selection inference.
+A.W. is thankful to Daniel and Ed for helpful conversations and to Ed for pointing out the reference to \citet{bayarri1987bayesian}.
+A.W. was partially supported by ERC grant 030-8944 and by ISF grant 039-9325.
+J.T. was supported in part by ARO grant 70940MA.
+S.P. is thankful to Xuming He, Liza Levina, Rina Foygel Barber and Yi Wang for reading an initial version of the draft and offering valuable comments and insights.
+The authors would also like to sincerely thank and acknowledge Chiara Sabatti for the long discussions and for her suggestions along the way.

-\textbf{Supplementary Material.} The supplement contains an analysis of real data and a section on using our methods in frequentist inference.
-Specifically, we utilize our methods to derive an approximate uniformly minimum variance unbiased estimator for the saturated model; and describe how our methods can be applied to approximate a uniformly most powerful unbiased test when the computation does not reduce to constructing tests for a univariate truncated normal variable.